 Finally, go to the "Platform Access" tab at the top of the screen, and check the checkbox simply labelled "Enable".

 A pop-up window will appear asking you to agree to the Hik-Connect Terms of Service and Privacy Statement.
 Check the checkbox at the top of this window and click "OK" to close it.
-You will also be required to create a verification code before applying the changes.
+You will also be required to create a verification code (please note this must be 6-12 characters and must not be a simple code such as ABCDEF or 123456) before applying the changes.

 The Device serial number and this verfication code will be required if you manually add this system to a hik-connect account.